Previous: Mr. Justice Peter Smithwick (Enclosures)

 K12.6 – “Sometime during 2000 Liam Clarke of The Sunday Times acted as a messenger between Greg McCartney, a solicitor to a number of the families who are represented at the Bloody Sunday Inquiry and myself.
 To the best of my ability, and bearing in mind my responsibilities under the Official Secrets [K12.7] Act (OSA), I helped McCartney with a series of questions.
 I supplied Mr. McCartney with this information on a voluntary basis for two primary reasons.
 First, because I am suspicious that the Army would not make a full disclosure of all relevant documents to the Inquiry, and secondly, because I personally believed that the Inquiry should be given full and complete information to enable it to examine and report on the events on Bloody Sunday so that justice can be seen to be done for all concerned.”

-On page nine, the last page of this item, are my handwritten notes.
-“The writing of this document is professional, at least in its use of grammar, if not all of its content - some of which would win a gold medal for a brass neck.
+On page nine, final page of this item, are my handwritten notes.
+“The writing of this document is professional, at least in its use of grammar, if not all of its content, some of which would win a gold medal for a brass neck.
 Was it written in conjunction with another party?
 I am saying it may not be entirely the writing of Martin Ingram.”

 I recommend a reading of an undated missive from Martin Ingram to Greg McCartney, solicitor, listed in his statement bundle to the Saville Inquiry, pages K12.13 and K12.14 refer.
 Selectively carried below (and available online).

 Excerpts from an undated submission by Martin Ingram to Greg McCartney, solicitor, on pages K12.13 and K12.14 of the Martin Ingram Statement bundle to the Saville Inquiry.
 I relate to [K12.13]: “INFLICTION AND SOURCE REPORTS IN GENERAL…